For San Diego Superior Court staff or landlords who do not have access to an application to check the status of an application.

 San Diego County income limits effective as of April 1, 2021

-- Households must have experienced a reduction in income, incurred significant costs, or experienced other financial hardship due directly or indirectly to COVID-19.
+- Households must have experienced a reduction in income, incurred significant costs, or experienced other financial hardship during the COVID-19 pandemic.
 If you haven't already, please complete the SB 91 Declaration of COVID-19-Related Financial Distress form and provide it to your landlord.
 The form can be downloaded by clicking here.

 Risk of Homelessness or Housing Instability: